Spelthorne College: Redevelopment

 After Spelthorne College was dissolved in 2007, Inland Homes plc acquired its campus of 10 acre and sought planning permission to redevelop it.
-On 8 February 2017 SBC refused planning permission to redevelop the site as shops, a public square and 366 homes in buildings ranging from one to six storeys high.
+On 8 February 2017 Spelthorne Borough Council refused planning permission to redevelop the site as shops, a public square and 366 homes in buildings ranging from one to six storeys high.
 Inland Homes disregarded the decision and on 20 February started demolishing the buildings.
-SBC issued an order to stop, and demolition ceased on 21 February.
-As of April 2017 the building remained partly demolished pending resolution of the dispute.
+The council issued an order to stop, and demolition ceased on 21 February.
+The demolition later went ahead after receiving planning permission to build 357 new homes on the site.

+The north-west corner of the original buildings included a "V for Victory" symbol which was tiled into the south-facing roof by workers repairing bomb damage during the Second World War.
+This has been replicated on the east-facing roof at the front of the new development.

 Alumni

 Ashford County Grammar School, Sunbury and Ashford Sixth Form Colleges and Spelthorne College: